BoominBobbyBo/iHV/README.md

 Pick one or more.
 You don’t have to use all.
 Though, there are some dependencies between them.

-The following script works only with VAR files
+The following script works only with VAR & archive files
 1.	<b>RationalizeVARversions.ps1</b> – remove previous versions of VAR files.

 The following scripts don’t work with VAR files.
 Content must first be extracted from VARs for the scripts to work.